ET-CS/Simple-Python-Sitemap/README.md

 ## Prerequisities ##

-1. Tenjin. - used as template engine.
+1. Tenjin. - used as template engine. (easy_install Tenjin)

 ## Installation ##

-1. Clone this repo and set your apache using mod_python to index.py
+1. Clone this repo: git clone git@github.com:ET-CS/Simple-Python-Sitemap.git and set your apache using mod_python to index.py
 2. Copy setting.py.demo to settings.py - this is your private settings file
 3. visit your new python based Sitemap